Tracking the potentially historic US winter storm in maps and charts

 By Matt Stiles, Curt Merrill, Sam Hart, Tal Yellin, Chris Dolce, CNN

-(CNN) — A major winter storm is set to spread heavy snow and damaging ice across a large portion of the United States over the coming days.
+(CNN) — A major winter storm is starting to spread heavy snow and damaging ice across a large portion of the United States that will continue over the coming days.

 Dangerously cold temperatures will only worsen the storm and increase its danger.